shekmohamed/shekmohamed/README.md

 ### Let's Connect!

 I'm always eager to connect with fellow developers, adventurers, and anyone passionate about technology and exploration.
-Feel free to reach out to me here on GitHub or connect with me.
+Feel free to reach out to me here on GitHub or connect with me on www.linkedin.com/in/shekmohamed